 Investing in your future self is a key component of protecting and building your financial future.
 If you work at a company that provides a 401(k) match, do everything in your power to at least meet the matching percentage, and everything else you contribute on top of that is an additional bonus.

 Likewise, make sure you are putting money aside from your paycheck towards a retirement or savings account.
-This may seem difficult at times depending on your current income or monthly expenses, but in the long run, you can be building a more solid financial base for your future.
-Compounding interest is your friend, so try and take advantage of the time you have to invest your money and help it grow into the future to provide for you.
+This may seem difficult at times depending on your current income or monthly expenses.
+However, in the long run, you can be building a more solid financial base for your future.
+Compounding interest is your friend.
+So, make use of the time you have to invest your money and let it grow into the future so that it will provide for your needs.

 Manage Your Debt